richorama/nuget-tree/readme.md

 * `--hideVersion` : hides the package verions
 * `--showSystem` : shows the system packages
-* `--onlyTopLevel` : lists only the packages at the top level of the tree (i.e. those that are depended upon by any other package)
+* `--onlyTopLevel` : lists only the packages at the top level of the tree (i.e. those that are not depended upon by any other package)

 ## License